- 1,000,000 page views a day

 - 3TBs of data

-Selecting the right content management system (CMS) to handle such massive traffic and data (like in the case of NASA), is fundamental to any business’ endeavors of success.
-It’s the reason behind the relaunch and migration of www.nasa.gov onto Drupal — a secure, scalable, and dynamic CMS — that has resulted in a reliable, user-centric, and mobile-first design streamlining the visitor experience.
+Selecting the right content management system (CMS) and DXP digital experience platform to handle such massive traffic and data (like in the case of NASA) is fundamental to any business’ endeavors for success.
+The reason behind the relaunch and migration of www.nasa.gov onto Drupal — a secure, scalable, and dynamic CMS — that has resulted in a reliable, user-centric, and mobile-first design streamlining the visitor experience.

 It is one of the success stories of Drupal 7, but this was no time for Drupal to rest on their laurels.
 They released Drupal 8, and now the countdown for Drupal 9 has kick-started — an engine of innovation, recognizing digital as the linchpin of its development strategy.

 Our Net Solutions developers have chosen Drupal for Web Development over other CMS systems for many of our projects, so when we heard the news of Drupal 9 release, we were excited to find out what Drupal brings to the table this time.

 After thorough learning and spirited discussions, we found vital takeaways that Drupal 9 will be bringing with its release.
 In this article, we will dive deeper into more details and understand its features, along with other fundamental elements of Drupal that can help accelerate the business’ digital strategies.

 Drupal 9: Key Features and Business Benefits